 - Skill in training customers to use library resources.

-- Ability to provide outstanding internal and external customer service through the use of excellent oral and written communication skills.
+- Ability to provide outstanding customer service through the use of excellent oral and written communication skills.

 - Ability to instruct, train, and supervise support staff and volunteers.